-Kenneth J. Brown, a partner at Williams & Connolly since 2010 and Co-Chair of the firm’s Insurance Disputes practice group, focuses on high-stakes commercial trials and other litigation matters.
+Kenneth J. Brown, a partner at Williams & Connolly since 2010, focuses on high-stakes commercial trials and other litigation matters.
 He has successfully represented clients before federal and state courts across the United States, as well as a variety of arbitrators, federal and state regulators, and administrative boards.

-Ken’s practice spans a range of substantive areas, including commercial and financial services litigation, class actions and class arbitrations, consumer protection and unfair trade practices cases, trade secrets, misappropriation of ideas, and First Amendment litigation.
-His pro-bono work includes various civil, criminal, and administrative matters in the Washington, D.C. area.
+Ken’s practice spans a range of substantive areas, including commercial and financial services litigation, class actions and class arbitrations, insurance disputes, consumer protection and unfair trade practices cases, trade secrets, misappropriation of ideas, and First Amendment litigation.
+He also serves as Co-Chair of the firm’s Insurance Disputes practice group.
+Ken’s pro-bono work includes various civil, criminal, and administrative matters in the Washington, D.C. area.

 Though all cases vary and none is predictive, Ken’s experience includes:

 - Representation of the defendant financial services companies in a two-week bench trial in the Southern District of New York on a $600 million claim arising out of a failed alternative asset securitization.
 The Court issued a complete defense verdict.

 - Lead trial counsel for Sprint in a multi-week commercial arbitration with two FCC spectrum licensees.
 The arbitrators ruled in favor of our client on all key issues.

 - Lead counsel for Sprint in a preliminary injunction action in the Western District of Texas against a spectrum licensee.
 The injunction was granted, and the licensee was found to be in breach of the parties’ agreement.

 - Lead national coordinating counsel for a major insurer’s COVID-19 business interruption coverage litigation.